stolostron/deploy/README.md

 ### Welcome!

-You might be asking yourself "What is Open Cluster Management", well... the org `github.com/open-cluster-management` is the upstream staging area for a new product to be introduced, named "Red Hat Advanced Cluster Management for Kubernetes (`RHACM4K` pronounced \`rack-um-4k\` or for short `RHACM` pronounced \`rack-um\`)".
+You might be asking yourself "What is Open Cluster Management", well... the org `github.com/open-cluster-management` is the upstream staging area for a new product to be introduced, named "Red Hat Advanced Cluster Management for Kubernetes (`RHACM4K` pronounced \`rack-um-4k\` or for short `RHACM` pronounced \`rack-um\`)". <!--question here-->

 >The GitHub org and product are currently distinct from the SaaS offering named "Red Hat OpenShift Cluster Manager" but will ultimately co-exist/share technology as needed.
 Core technology such as [github.com/openshift/hive](https://github.com/openshift/hive) is already shared between the two offerings.